Apply for an Incidental Take Authorization

 - what sources will they measure if conducting source level verification

 Peer review of Monitoring Plans for Arctic activities with subsistence impacts: If your activity will occur in waters north of 60° N and may affect the availability of marine mammals for subsistence uses, the monitoring plan must be independently peer reviewed.
-A panel of independent scientists will be convened by NMFS to review the proposed action and the monitoring plan to evaluate the objectives and the likely effectiveness and to propose changes or additions to the plan, if appropriate.
+A panel of independent scientists will be convened by NMFS to review the monitoring plan to evaluate the objectives and the likely effectiveness and to propose changes or additions to the plan, if appropriate.
 This requirement typically necessitates some additional time to accomplish, and we recommend that applicants submit applications late in the year preceding the open-water season in which the activity is expected to occur.

 Reporting should discuss the implementation of the project (i.e., the activities that were actually conducted), the results of the monitoring program, and the implementation of the mitigation measures, including: